RTEMS/gnu-mirror-gcc/gcc/config/aarch64/iterators.md

     UNSPEC_FCMLA90	; Used in aarch64-simd.md.
     UNSPEC_FCMLA180	; Used in aarch64-simd.md.
     UNSPEC_FCMLA270	; Used in aarch64-simd.md.
+    UNSPEC_FCMUL	; Used in aarch64-simd.md.
+    UNSPEC_FCMUL180	; Used in aarch64-simd.md.
+    UNSPEC_FCMLS	; Used in aarch64-simd.md.
+    UNSPEC_FCMLS180	; Used in aarch64-simd.md.
     UNSPEC_ASRD		; Used in aarch64-sve.md.
     UNSPEC_ADCLB	; Used in aarch64-sve2.md.
     UNSPEC_ADCLT	; Used in aarch64-sve2.md.